segmentio/segment-docs/partners/checklist.md

 - Test component with the Dev Center Test Suite and get all green or yellow tests

 We also highly encourage you to build a 1-click enablement of your tool with OAuth and the Segment Config API.
-Partners who have implemented “Enable with Segment” button in their sign-up flows have reported 2X increase in conversions.
+Partners who have implemented "Enable with Segment" button in their sign-up flows have reported 2X increase in conversions.
 You can [refer to the docs for full details about building an Enable with Segment button](https://segment.com/docs/partners/enable-with-segment/).

 - Implement one-click setup via Enable with Segment / OAuth

 > Note: If you are time constrained, you may skip the above step for now.
-Once we see at-least 5 customers using your public beta integration, it’s a hard requirement to build “Enable with Segment” button in your sign-up flows or app/settings page for general availability.
+Once we see at-least 5 customers using your public beta integration, it’s a hard requirement to build "Enable with Segment" button in your sign-up flows or app/settings page for general availability.
 By building this, we are making it super easy for future customers to turn ON your Integration.
 Not doing so, will result in de-listing your Integration from the Segment Catalog.

 ## 5. Partner Test